rov1dev/rov1dev/README.md

 🌐HELLO WORLD:

 - 🔭 I’m currently working as Freelancer
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NodeJs, ExpressJs
 - 💬 Ask me about https://t.me://nazarovweb
 - 📫 How to reach me: nazarov1.off@gmail.com
 - ⚡ Fun fact: We burn more calories while sleeping than when we watching television.